Boxerstock

-Boxerstock is an all-day music festival, benefiting Atlanta Boxer Rescue.
-Boxerstock was founded in 2008 and is held every fall in Marietta, Georgia.
-It features an entire day of live music from local and nationally known performers.
-It is a family event and although the event supports the rescue and rehabilitation of Boxers, dogs of all breeds are always welcome.
-The festival is put on by over 150 volunteers and attracts crowds in the thousands from all over the Southeast.
+Boxerstock was an all-day music festival, benefiting Atlanta Boxer Rescue.
+Boxerstock was founded in 2008 and was held every fall in Marietta, Georgia.
+It featured an entire day of live music from local and nationally known performers.
+It was a family event and although the event supports the rescue and rehabilitation of Boxers, dogs of all breeds were welcome.

 History of Boxerstock

 Boxerstock 2008 was held at ParkGrounds, a local coffee shop with a dog park attached.
 This unique venue provided a good setting for the festival to get its start.
 Atlanta's own Caroline Aiken and Trances Arc were the headliners.
 The festival was ten hours long and featured twelve regional musical artists and bands.

 Boxerstock 2009 was held at Dogma Dog Care.
 The benefit concert drew hundreds from Atlanta and surrounding areas.
 Local favorites such as Thomas Tillman, RubberJean, and Tori Bigelow performed.

 Boxerstock 2010: In 2010, Boxerstock moved to its current location at the North Georgia State Fairgrounds at Jim Miller Park in Marietta, Georgia.
 Headliners included State of Man; Atlanta's guitar legend, Barry Richman; Rock Star INXS contestant, Heather Luttrell; American Idol finalist Anna Kaelin, and other local talent.
 Over 1200 people attended the event.

 Boxerstock 2011 featured seven bands: Course of Virtue, Sean Waterman, The Greg Burroughs Band, Kick The Robot, JK and the Lost Boys, Jeff Robinson with the Barry Richman Band and The Michelle Malone Banned.
 Victoria Stilwell from Animal Planet's "It's Me or the Dog presented, as well as local veterinarians from Paces Ferry Veterinary Clinic and trainers from K-9 Coach.
 The festival drew over 1500 people in 2011.

 Boxerstock 2012 featured six bands: Davin McCoy, Erik Smallwood, The Deadfields, JP Blues Band, 10 Miles of Blue, and Kick the Robot.
 Speakers included local veterinarians from Paces Ferry Veterinary Clinic and trainers from K-9 Coach.